radekwlsk/go-travel/README.md

 ## Install and run

-1. Build and install the service with `go install ./gotravel`
+1. Build and install the service with `go build gotravel/main.go`
+2. Run with `./main`

-2. Run server with `go run gotravel/main.go`
+or run server without installing it using `go run gotravel/main.go`

-Server will be listening on port 8080 by default.
+Server will be listening on port 8080 by default, change it by providing `-http-addr` argument.

 # REQUESTS